M64GitHub/flipper_base_app/README.md

   CompilationDatabase: ../../build/f7-firmware-C/
 ```
 The first directory entry that is found, will then be used for the lsp.
-When you experience errors like "stdlib.h" not found, please proceed like below:
+When you experience errors like "stdlib.h" not found, please proceed like below and manually edit the compile_commands.json:

 ### For standard firmware, ufbt build

-Manually edit the `.vscode/compile_commands.json`
+Manually edit the
+- find the line for m64_world.c in `.vscode/compile_commands.json`
 - insert `-Ipath-to-your-home-directory/.ufbt/toolchain/x86_64-linux/arm-none-eabi/include` into it.

 ### For custom / full firmware, fbt build